1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Estimation_EKF/README.md

 ## Overview

 The 3D Estimation project is the fourth project in the Udacity Flying Car Nanodegree program.
-In this project, the objective was to develop an estimator using an Extended Kalman Filter (EKF) to fuse data from various sensors (GPS, magnetometer, and IMU) on a simulated quadrotor to estimate the vehicle's state in three dimensions.
+This project aimed to develop an estimator using an Extended Kalman Filter (EKF) to fuse data from various sensors (GPS, magnetometer, and IMU) on a simulated quadrotor to estimate the vehicle's state in three dimensions.

 ![](https://github.com/1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/blob/main/Project_Estimation_EKF/EstimationProjectHeadingDroneImage.png)